ServBay Web Server Troubleshooting Guide

 2

-If errors exist, NGINX will point out the exact file and line number containing the error.
-Common NGINX configuration mistakes include:
+If there are errors, NGINX will point out the problematic file and line.
+Common issues include:

 ;